Should Your Business Use A Password Manager

 Numerous enterprise password managers are now available, from grown-up personal password managers through to offerings that were built for businesses from the ground up.
 The benefits are notable:

 - Password hygiene.
 Password managers assist users to choose safe passwords that are unique.
-While IT managers can encourage users to practice password hygiene, an on-screen reminder, plus automatic check for duplication, is simply far more effective.
+While IT managers can encourage users to practice password hygiene, an on-screen reminder, plus an automatic check for duplication, is simply far more effective.

 - Credentials management.
 A good enterprise password manager will include sophisticated ways to manage credentials.
 This would include user-level access to individual applications and the ability to automatically grant access to an application across the enterprise.
 Enterprise password managers also enable you to instantly block all access rights for a user, even if the user chose their own passwords.